What should you do if your child yells at a disabled person?

 Literally just… do that.
 The same thing you do with all these other people.

-It’s good to be reminded that this is a comfortable bubble – a large number of people still do not expect a real life disabled person to be telling them about disability.
+Sometimes, it’s good to be reminded that Instagram can be a comfortable bubble for us.
+In reality, a lot of people still don’t expect real-life disabled people to be talking publicly about disability.
 Nobody likes to be told they’ve been wrong, and “just ask!” is still the status quo.
 But lots of people are listening, too.

-What Happened To You? – James’s book – is available here from our local bookshop, Blackwells.
-They deliver internationally.
+What Happened to You? – James’s book – is available here from our local bookshop, Blackwell’s.
+They deliver internationally, postage included.

 Or if you’d like to support what we do, we have affiliate links to Bookshop UK and Bookshop US – where you can buy most of the books on our KidLitCripCrit list.